aidan-neel/neel-ui/README.md

 Neel UI is getting replaced in the following months with a new library that will be more modern, more feature-rich, and more customizable.

-You'll still be able to use Neel UI, but it will no longer be maintained or updated.
+You'll still be able to use Neel UI, and I may still maintain and update it.
 The advantages of the new library is an updated design system, and a more modular approach to creating components.